toolexyforyou/messagesfrom061/messages/not-guilty.md

 # Not Guilty

+She
-She stumbled right
+stumbled right
 into the bathroom
-of the trashiest
-bar in town,
+of the trashiest bar in town,

+running
-running faster than
+faster than
 the jet-black mascara
-gushing out
-of her lashes.
+gushing out her lashes.

+I rushed
-I rushed to the corner
+to the corner
 where she crashed
-straight into that
+straight into that leaking faucet.
-leaking faucet.

 She cried,
 “I’m sick and tired
-of fucking up
+of fucking up every
-every good thing that I’ve got.”
+good thing that I’ve got.”

+But
-But I didn’t never—
+I didn’t never—
 I wouldn’t ever—
-force her
+force her to repent

-to repent.
+when

-When I wasn’t a judge,
+I wasn’t the judge,
-and I wasn’t a jury,
+and I wasn’t the jury,
-and I wasn’t an executioner
+and I wasn’t the executioner either.
-either.